MLBazaar/piex/README.md

 **primitives**, which:

 * Can be either classes or functions.
-* Have some initialization arguments, which MLBlocks called `init_params`.
+* Have some initialization arguments, which MLBlocks calls `init_params`.
 * Have some tunable hyperparameters, which have types and a list or range of valid values.

 ### Templates